donatagiglio/Argovis/README.md

 EC2020_argovis_python_api_js.ipynb
 This is the same notebook as the one prepared for the meeting, seen here https://github.com/earthcube2020/ec20_tucker_etal, but uses basemap rather than cartopy to plot.
+# Matlab
 All Matlab scripts (*.m) are written for Matlab2020.
 Older versions of Matlab may work, especially with small changes related to creating pathways and directories.

 Most all scripts allow you to set the pathways for saved data and figures created when running a script.
 Please adjust pathway names as needed and remember that the slashes go in different directions for Windows and Mac/Linux machines.

+Scripts with the word 'example' in them are the main scripts and the other ones are functions called in the various 'example' scripts.

 Argovis_profile_example.m
 This script retrieves one profile from Argovis, saves it as a netCDF file and plots the profiles based on available variables.